reactive/data-client/docs/rest/README.md

 the example since it doesn't require any opinionated form state management solution.
 Feel free to use whichever one you prefer.

-Mutations automatically update the normalized cache, resulting in consistent and fresh data.
+[Mutations](/docs/getting-started/mutations) automatically updates *all* usages without the need for additional requests.